segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/kotlin-android/destination-plugins/appsflyer-kotlin-android.md

 strat: kotlin-android
 ---

-AppsFlyer is the world’s leading mobile attribution & marketing analytics platform, helping app marketers around the world make better decisions.
+AppsFlyer is a mobile attribution & marketing analytics platform, helping app marketers around the world make better decisions.
 The AppsFlyer destination code is open-source.
 You can browse the code on GitHub for iOS and Android.

 Segment’s Kotlin AppsFlyer destination plugin code is open source and available on GitHub.
 You can view it [here.](https://github.com/segment-integrations/analytics-kotlin-appsflyer)